-This Vegan French Toast Casserole recipe is absolutely amazing and so easy to make!
+This Vegan French Toast Casserole recipe is so easy to make and can be prepped the night before!
 Crusty bread baked in a delicious custard then topped with a delicious cashew coconut cream icing and warm maple syrup.

 What Bread Is Best For Vegan French Toast Casserole